TJU-IRA/GM-ICP/README.md

 # GM-ICP
-Robust Iterative Closed Point Based on the Generalized Maximum Correntropy Criterion
+GM-ICP is a Robust Iterative Closed Point that has been submitted to TPAMI.
+The code will be made public after the acceptance of the paper.